An official vote count could take weeks. Here's how ballots are actually tallied

 Each state has its own timeline for canvassing following a general election.
 The process usually concludes later in November, but it can extend to December in some states.

-Less than a week before this year's election, early voting and mail-in voting tallies have already exceeded half the number of votes that were counted during the entire 2016 presidential election.
+Early voting and mail-in voting tallies approached nearly three-quarters of the number of votes that were counted during the entire 2016 presidential election.
 This flood of ballots, many of which need to be handled manually, could make certifying the results take longer this year.

 But the biggest issue that could prolong the vote is the threat of legal challenges in some states that could stop or delay counting.